Generic Name: temozolomide (TEM oh ZOE loe mide)

 If you vomit shortly after taking the medicine, do not take another capsule until your next regularly scheduled dose.

-Do not open the temozolomide capsule.
-Do not use a broken pill.
-The medicine from an open or broken capsule can be dangerous if it gets in your mouth or nose, or on your skin.
-If this occurs, rinse thoroughly with water.
-Ask your doctor or pharmacist how to safely handle and dispose of a broken tablet or capsule.
+Do not use an open capsule.
+The medicine from a broken pill can be dangerous if it gets in your mouth, eyes, or nose, or on your skin.
+If this happens, wash your skin with soap and water or rinse your eyes with water.
+Ask your pharmacist how to safely dispose of a broken pill.

 You may be given medication to prevent nausea or other side effects while you are receiving temozolomide.

-You may also need blood tests to check your liver function during treatment and for 2 to 4 weeks after you stop using this medicine.
+Your liver function may also need to be checked during treatment and for 2 to 4 weeks after you stop using this medicine.

 What happens if I miss a dose?